Industry · Players

 “Continental Realty Corporation offers a tremendous combination of dry powder and an appetite for acquiring value-add retail properties currently, so this opportunity perfectly matches my skill set and interests,” Rief told CO.
 “I intend to leverage the strong national relationships formed over the past eight years with retailers and brokers to support the growth of the company.”

-While at Newmark, Rief handled tenant representation and retail leasing on a national scale.
-He worked with retailers, such as Amazon (AMZN), Peloton, and luxury brand Kering with site-selection strategy, LOI (letter of intent) negotiations and final lease execution.
+While at Newmark, Rief handled tenant representation and retail leasing on a national level.
+He worked with retailers that included Amazon (AMZN), Peloton, and luxury brand Kering with site-selection strategy, LOI (letter of intent) negotiations and final lease execution, according to a prepared statement.

-CRC is focused on acquiring value-add retail and multifamily properties throughout the mid-Atlantic and Southeast.
-It currently has a portfolio of more than $2 billion and is planning a big boost to its shopping center segment in 2021, despite the challenges that physical retail has faced in recent years.
+CRC currently has a portfolio of more than $2 billion and is planning a big boost to its shopping center segment in 2021, despite the challenges that physical retail has faced in recent years.

 Rief said he thinks the pandemic’s acceleration of these challenges, including speeding up a massive shift toward online shopping, actually presents opportunities for investors.